awsdocs/aws-codedeploy-user-guide/doc_source/codedeploy-agent-operations-install-linux.md

   sudo ./install auto -v releases/codedeploy-agent-###.rpm
   ```
 **Note**
-The minimum supported version of the CodeDeploy agent is 1\.1\.0\.
-Use of an earlier CodeDeploy agent might cause deployments to fail\.
+The minimum supported version of the CodeDeploy agent is 1\.5\.0\.

 To check that the service is running, run the following command: